 Director Marc Meyers (My Friend Dahmer, We Summon the Darkness) diverges from his horror-thriller roots to embark on this emotionally charged romantic epic, but he handles the drama deftly without ever heading into hammy histrionics, and he admirably trusts his actors to sell their scenes without being overly invasive.
 In his feature film debut, screenwriter Todd Rosenberg proves to be quite tactful with his balance of tone, but additional character development could have added to the substance of All My Life overall.
 Still, the poignancy here shows considerable promise, and his authorial voice is delightfully distinctive.

 All My Life doesn’t set itself apart from other “true-life tearjerkers” in any significant way, but thanks to the passionate performances from Jessica Rothe and Harry Shum Jr., it’s impossible to not be invested in the film in some capacity.
 Cliché but charming, All My Life is a romance that feels familiar while still effectively earning its audience’s emotions the whole way through.

-Inspired by a true love story, All My Life is currently showing in select US cinemas.
+Inspired by a true love story, All My Life is now available to watch on digital and on demand.